 The course aims to:

-• provide the opportunity for translators and interpreters to learn and develop core translation and liaison/consecutive and simultaneous interpreting skills;
+• provide the opportunity for prospective interpreters to learn and develop core, liaison/consecutive and simultaneous interpreting skills;

-• deepen linguistic awareness and understanding of the nature of language in general and of translation (both process and product);
+• deepen linguistic awareness and understanding of the nature of language in general and of interpreting (both process and product);

 • further enhance competence in both source language and mother tongue, including developing an ability to identify and operate in a variety of language styles and registers;

-• equip students with the necessary skills for professional employment in the field of translation and interpreting (including familiarity with both technical and specialised registers, editing skills and work experience), remote or video-conferencing interpretation, sub-titling and translation;
+• equip students with the necessary skills for professional employment in the field of interpreting (including familiarity with both technical and specialised registers, soft skills and work experience), as well as for remote or video-conferencing interpretation.

 The Course shall be open to applicants who shall satisfy the following requirements: